 Q57.
-Please describe how the needs and priorities identified in your most recent CHNA compare with those identified in your previous CHNA
+Please describe how the needs and priorities identified in your most recent CHNA compare with those identified in your previous CHNA.

 Since 2009, Healthy Montgomery, the Montgomery County hospital systems, and other non-profit organizations have been implementing programs and services to address the unmet needs identified through the community health improvement process.
-Below is a compilation of progress made on the Healthy Montgomery core measures 22 are improving, 14 are worsening, and one could not be assessed since it has had no further updates after its baseline.
-More information on Healthy Montgomery core measures 22 are improving, 14 are worsening, and one could not be assessed since it has had no further updates after its baseline.
+Below is a compilation of progress made on the Healthy Montgomery core measures.
+Are We Making Progress?
+Among the 37 Healthy Montgomery core measures 22 are improving, 14 are worsening, and one could not be assessed since it has had no further updates after its baseline.
 More information on Healthy Montgomery core measures can be found at www.healthymontgomery.org.
 Among the two Holy Cross Health Core measures for seniors, both are improving.
 In comparison to 2014, Adults 65+ have seen an increase in the number of seniors receiving an influenza and/or pneumonia vaccine.
 As of 2016, 65.3% of Montgomery County seniors received an influenza vaccine, and 76.3% received a pneumonia vaccine (compared to 62.6% and 73.8% in 2014, respectively).
 Additionally, the number of deaths from falls for seniors has decreased from 6.9 per 100,000 (2013-15) to 6.5 per 100,000 (2014-16).
 Are We Achieving Health Equity?
 Progress toward achieving health equity, defined as everyone having the opportunity to attain their highest level of health, can be measured through reduction in health disparities across racial/ethnic subgroups.
-Of the 34 measures had results for White residents, 32 measures had results for African American/Black residents, 26 measures had results for Asian/Pacific Islander residents, and 31 measures had results for Hispanic residents.
-Results showed Black/African American residents experiencing a widening disparity 38% of the time, the highest proportion of measures and results for Hispanic residents.
-Results showed Black/African American residents experiencing a widening disparity 38% of the time, the highest proportion of measures across all racial/ethnic groups.
-Black/Afric
+Of the 34 measures that could be evaluated based on differences across racial/ethnic subgroups, 31 measures had results for White residents, 32 measures had results for White residents, 32 measures had results for Hispanic residents.
+Results showed Black/African American/Black residents, 25 measures had results for Hispanic residents, and 31 measures had results for Hispanic residents.
+Results showed Black/African American/Black representation of core measures with results that showed their disparity was narrowing at 63% (Healthy Montgomery, 2016).